What’s the Gut Have to Do With It?

 Addressing this core body system is one way to ensure overall wellness, as it truly is the root of all body systems and dis-eases.

-How can you address your gut health?
+How can you improve gut health?

 At Rachel Scheer Nutrition, we believe that testing – rather than guessing, is key to success.
 This is because our extensive functional medicine laboratory tests analyze over 170 microbes, 60+ pathogens (infections, parasites, fungi, etc.), inflammatory markers, and even fecal markers.